The main reasons employees don’t speak their mind at work

 - “I took a new position.”

-Most of these stories are not Courage with a capital C—the front-page news stories of whistle-blowing and confronting massive ethical breeches with career-threatening consequences.
-They are stories of courage with a lowercase c—choices to take a small un- comfortable risk for the good of the business, team, or customer.
+Most of these stories are not Courage with a capital C—the front-page news stories of whistle-blowing and confronting massive ethical breaches with career-threatening consequences.
+They are stories of courage with a lowercase c—choices to take a small uncomfortable risk for the good of the business, team, or customer.

 When we ask, “How did this courageous act make you feel?” the answers are also consistent: